Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 bill hall 1

 Bill ordered a rectangular pan and it would of looked better if we would of built a trapezoid shape pan to contour the fireplace.
 Bill did drop his burners under the glass.
 This was a propane ventless conversion.
 Looks much better than those log thingies!
 Hopefully Bill will send us pictures of it finished and burning, maybe.
-We used Starfire glass in the pan.
+We used Starfire Base Glass in the pan.

 bill hall 2